Thursday, December 29, 2011

 Brothers Mike and Eddie O'Brien migrated to South Florida in 1969 from their native Long Island home.
 They both played guitar in teenage garage bands.
-While Eddie levitated more to the country side, playing in bands that covered the Byrds, Flying Burrito Bros, etc, his younger brother Mike leaned more towards Sabbath and glammy stuff like Roxy Music and Bowie.
+While Eddie leaned more in a country direction and played in bands that covered the likes of the Byrds and Flying Burrito Bros, his younger brother Mike gravitated more towards Sabbath and the glammy sounds of Roxy Music and Bowie.

 In 1978, Eddie worked with a guy named Glenn Newland who decided one day he wanted to play in a band.
 So Eddie taught him how to play bass, while Mike tried his hand at drums, and Eddie stuck to guitar.
-By this time Mike had gotten Eddie turned on to bands like Cheap Trick and Sparks and they wanted to go more in that direction.
+By this time Mike had successfully turned Eddie on to bands like Cheap Trick and Sparks and they wanted to move in that direction.
 They brought in a second guitarist named Elio Garcia and began working on new wave covers, though they weren't taking it too seriously.
 Things began to progress when Chris Cottie joined the band.

 Chris had played in a cover band called Helios with Eddie back in '72 before moving to Canada for a while.
-He had returned to South Florida in '77 and jumped on tour as David Allan Coe's hired drummer.
-When he was fired from that tour because of a broken ankle, he called up Eddie to see if he had anything going on.
-Informed of this new "punk" band, he jumped on board right around the time Elio left.
-Naturally, Chris took over on drums so Mike could switch back to guitar.
+He returned to South Florida in 1977 and jumped on tour as David Allan Coe's hired drummer.
+When he was let go due to a broken ankle, he called up Eddie to see if he had anything going on.
+Informed of this new "punk" band, Chris jumped on board right around the time Elio left.
+Naturally, Chris took over on drums so Mike could switch back to his more familiar guitar.

-Sure enough, they played their first gigs with the Cichlids, but they didn't have any pretty girls in the group or charisma, so they didn't go over well.
-Over time they'd develop a stage persona which consisted of them shooting off their mouths while drunk and stirring up emotions, which worked out more in their favor.
+Soon after, they played their first gigs with the Cichlids but they didn't have any pretty girls in the group or charisma, so they didn't go over well.
+In the months that followed they developed a stage persona which consisted of them shooting off their mouths while drunk and stirring up emotions, which worked to their favor.

-In September of '79, they went to Down South Studios.
+In September of 1979, they went to Down South Studios.
 Chris found a couple audio/video production guys who were supposed to shoot a video for them on a sound stage there.
 Having excessive money for expensive equipment but not the foresight to learn how to operate it, the video footage the guys took didn't turn out.
-But the audio was captured and used to put on the first Eat 7", "Communist Radio."
+But the raw audio was captured and used for the band's first 7" release, "Communist Radio."

-The single was self released on their own Giggling Hitler imprint in a run of 500 copies.
-While a the majority of the copies were sold for a buck a piece at shows or dropped at local record stores, the rest of the pressing was thrown off stage to the crowd at a big New Years Eve gig they played at the end of 1979 with the Contortions.
+The single was put out on their own Giggling Hitler imprint in a run of 500 copies.
+While the majority of the copies were sold for a buck a piece at shows or dropped at local record stores on consignment, the rest of the pressing was thrown off stage to the crowd at a big New Years Eve gig they played at the end of 1979 with the Contortions.

 Six months later they bought a 4-track recorder and laid down the basic tracks for their next EP in Eddie's rehearsal space, which they coined Jesus, Mary & Joseph Studios.
 Unfortunately they didn't have a lot of knowledge of how to mic the instruments and were hoping for a better sound than what they got.
 So they took the instrumental tracks over to Music Recording Labs where Tony Mancino transferred them to 8-track and used his better microphones to record the vocals.

 All the guys in the band held day jobs, so they rarely left South Florida for gigs.
 But near the end of 1980 they toured up the east coast and played shows in Tampa, Raleigh, Atlanta and a few in New York.
 Shortly after they returned home Glenn announced he would be quitting the band.
 So they brought in Kenny Lindahl who had previously played in the Eggs with Charlie Pickett.
-Since his old band had played so many shows with the Eat, he already knew most of the material.
-So after a few rehearsals, the new line-up played its first gig in July of '81 at the Polish/American Club.
+Since he'd played so many shows alongside the Eat, he already knew most of the material.
+After a few rehearsals, the new line-up played its first gig in July of 1981 at the Polish/American Club.

-The band had already begun recording songs with Glenn for a proposed LP before he had left the band.
-With Kenny on board, they re-recorded some of those songs as well as others.
+The band began recording songs with Glenn for a proposed LP before he left the band.
+With Kenny now on board, they re-recorded some of those songs as well as others.
 But without the finances to release it, the record sat shelved for a while.
 By this time, hardcore was coming up and a lot of the original bands from the scene had split.
 Meanwhile, Eddie was starting to have kids and devoting more of his time to his family.
-The momentum was lost and they were playing far less frequently and to much smaller crowds.
+The momentum was lost and the Eat were playing far less frequently and to much smaller crowds.

 Finally at the end of 1982, Kenny left the band.
 Glenn rejoined The Eat and played a few remaining shows into 1983.
-The last thing they did as a band was take acid and make a video for "Open Man" at the end of '83.
+The last thing they did as a band was take acid and make a video for the song "Open Man" near the end of that year.

 After they'd called it quits, Jeterboy Records asked to put out the unreleased recordings.
 300 copies of Scattered Wahoo Action were released on cassette.
 The songs were later released on a 10" by Dutch label Wicked Witch.